 - Reporting suspicious information to police

 There are many reasons why NHW promotes safer communities.
 The basic ethos of NHW encourages connected communities who look out for each other.
-By looking out for your neighbours and your street you are extra eyes and ears for the police.
-This means there is more information and intelligence passed onto them which can assist them to prevent crime and make arrests.
-By connecting to your local police through ewatch or Twitter means they have a way of appealing to you for information about local issues.
-NHW volunteers also play a key role in educating the community on safety and crime prevention and providing them with easy and practical strategies to make their lives safer.
+By looking out for your neighbours, and your street, you are extra eyes and ears for the police.
+This means there is more information and intelligence passed onto them which can assist in preventing crime and make arrests.
+By connecting to your local police through Safer Melville eNews or Twitter means they have a way of appealing to you for information about local issues.
+NHW volunteers also play a key role in educating the community on safety and crime prevention, and providing them with easy and practical strategies to make their lives safer.